ezehlivinus/bank-app/README.md

 ## State of the app
 The app can only create an account for now<br>

-There other script that has been written on module part of the app but not yet functional with the app
+There exist other scripts, as classes,functions, and/or variables, that has been written on module part of the app but not yet functional with the app

 ## Author
 <a href="https://github.com/ezehlivinus">Ezeh Livinus</a>